 Graduate Consultant Positions

-The Writing Studio employs graduate students as hourly Graduate Writing Consultants.
+The Writing Studio employs graduate and professional students as hourly Graduate Writing Consultants.
 We hire every spring semester for the upcoming academic year.
 (When circumstances require, we also sometimes recruit for graduate writing consultants who will join our team in January.)

 Writing consultants gain valuable pedagogical experience in the following ways: